Guilded-NET/Guilded-NET.github.io/docs/commands.md

 [Example("command-alias", "How to use the command")]
 ```

 As you can see, we added an example to `Say` command with arguments, so how do commands with arguments?
 Well, it's relatively easy.
-We add an argument of any type with `[CommandParam]`.
-While `[CommandParam]` is optional, it is recommended to use it for readability reasons.
-You can also pass a string to `[CommandParam]` to change the name of the argument.
+We add an argument of any type with `[CommandParam]`{: .language-csharp }.
+While `[CommandParam]`{: .language-csharp } is optional, it is recommended to use it for readability reasons.
+You can also pass a string to `[CommandParam]`{: .language-csharp } to change the name of the argument.

 ```cs
 [Command]